Our Passport Winners

 Be among those who are now part of the New Jersey Wine Country adventure!
 Enjoy a refreshing weekend exploring a vineyard, pick up your passport or download the App, and you’re on your way.

 Bring your passport to each participating winery and have it stamped at each winery you visit.
-Once the book is completed, mail it back to the Garden State Wine Growers Association to win our fabulous Grand Prize, a trip for two to a renowned wine destination.
-This year’s winner will win a trip to the wine regions of Virginia.
+Once the book is completed, mail it back to the Garden State Wine Growers Association to win our fabulous Grand Prize, A New Jersey VIP Experience for Two!

 Wineries reserve the right to require a purchase to receive a stamp.